 Even after nicotine has left your system, cravings can persist.
 The human body must detoxify all traces of nicotine in your system before your cravings will go away.
 Many smokers prefer to use Eastern approaches to smoking cessation, rather than traditional Western techniques such as prescription drugs and over-the-counter cessation products.

 In acupuncture, extremely thin needles are inserted into particular points on the body to stimulate and improve energy flow to certain areas.
 The technique is painless.

-Acupuncture’s origin is embedded among traditional Chinese medicinal concepts, with some of the earliest examples of metal needles found dating back to 113 B.C.
-This Eastern approach once lost credibility among the medical world, but is now more commonly accepted throughout the Western world due to improvements that have been made to the techniques, along with extensive research findings.
+Acupuncture’s origin is embedded among traditional Chinese medicinal concepts.
+Some of the earliest examples of metal needles have been found dating back to 113 B.C.
+This Eastern approach once lost credibility in the medical world.
+It is now more commonly accepted throughout the Western world due to improvements in acupuncture techniques, along with extensive research findings.

-One of the most common herbal remedies used to control cravings is green tea.
-The tea can be sipped throughout the day during the detoxification period to help discourage cravings.
-The tea keeps the system flooded with elements that are thought to prevent the urge to smoke.
-Lobelia tea is often used in combination with green tea to assist during the detoxification period.
-Lobelia was traditionally used to eliminate toxins from the body when exposed to snake bite.
+One of the most common herbal remedies used to control cravings is green tea, which can be sipped throughout the day during the detoxification period.
+Green tea keeps the system flooded with elements that are thought to diminish the urge to smoke.
+Lobelia tea is often used in combination with green tea during the detoxification period.

 Lifestyle modifications can greatly affect your ability to quit smoking.
 Some useful tips include:

-- Getting plenty of fresh fruits and vegetables in your diet.
+- Get plenty of fresh fruits and vegetables in your diet.

-- Avoiding sugar and caffeine that can increase blood acidity and elevate withdrawal symptoms.
+- Avoid sugar and caffeine since both can increase blood acidity and elevate withdrawal symptoms.

-- Exercising to reduce stress and promote relaxation.
+- Exercise to reduce stress and promote relaxation.

-- Identifying environmental triggers that induce cravings, for example, drinking alcohol, arguing with a spouse, or going to a party.
+- Identify environmental triggers that induce cravings, for example, drinking alcohol, arguing with your spouse, or going to a party.